pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 Note that heading attributes will turn into slide attributes (on a `<div>` or `<section>`) in HTML slide formats, allowing you to style individual slides.
-In beamer, the only heading attribute that affects slides is the `allowframebreaks` class, which sets the `allowframebreaks` option, causing multiple slides to be created if the content overfills the frame.
-This is recommended especially for
-bibliographies:

-    # References {.allowframebreaks}
+In beamer, a number of heading classes and attributes are recognized as frame options and will be passed through as options to the frame: see [Frame attributes in beamer], below.

 ## Speaker notes

-Speaker notes are supported in reveal.js and PowerPoint (pptx) output.
+Speaker notes are supported in reveal.js, PowerPoint (pptx), and beamer output.
 You can add notes to your Markdown document thus:

     ::: notes